List of bus stations in Singapore: Buona Vista Bus Terminal

-Buona Vista Bus Terminal (location:) is a bus terminal located at Holland Drive in the Buona Vista area of Singapore.
-The terminal is located adjacent to Buona Vista Community Centre, and close to the Buona Vista MRT station.
+Buona Vista Bus Terminal (location:) is located at Holland Drive in Buona Vista estate in Queenstown.
+The terminal is located adjacent to Buona Vista Community Centre, and close to Buona Vista MRT station.
 Unlike most other terminals, it does not allow passenger boarding or alighting on the site itself.

 Previously, the Buona Vista area was served by the Commonwealth Avenue Terminal, located at the intersection of Commonwealth Avenue and North Buona Vista Road.
 Due to the construction of the Commonwealth Avenue extension in the 1970s, a portion of the terminal was affected, resulting in the creation of a temporary terminal at Holland Drive.
 The temporary Holland Drive terminal (located next to the City Shuttle Service terminus), started operating in November 1975 for certain bus routes.
-In 1982, SBS had to vacate the Commonwealth Avenue terminal and move to a temporary terminal called North Buona Vista Terminal.
+In 1982, SBS had to vacate the Commonwealth Avenue terminal and move to a temporary terminal named North Buona Vista Terminal.
 By the late 1980s, the present Buona Vista terminal had become operational, and bus services to the nearby Ayer Rajah Industrial Estate were introduced.